Adopted by the Internet Society Board of Trustees on 13 December 2017

 The officers of the Foundation shall consist of a President, a Treasurer, a Secretary, and such other officers as the Board deems necessary.
 The officers of the Foundation shall each have such powers and duties as generally pertain to their respective offices, as well as such powers and duties as from time to time may be conferred by the Board.
 A person shall not hold more than one office at a time.

 Section 2.
-Election of Officers.
+Appointment of Officers.

 Section 3.
 President.